martinthomson/dap-dp-ext/draft-thomson-ppm-dap-dp-ext.md

 is safeguarded by the verification that is performed at the preparation phase of the VDAF.

+Misdirecting reports this way can still lead to limited spoiling of tasks, within the bounds permitted for a single task.
+However, any entity that can perform such redirection is potentially able to effect the same outcome more effectively through entirely falsified reports.

 Enforcing anti-replay
 for tasks that are configured to accept reports with this extension cannot be applied on a per-task scope.